marioga/spaCy-talk-demo/README.md

 # spaCy-talk-demo
-Slides and Python notebook for PyData Vancouver talk (25-02-2020)
+Slides and Jupyter Notebook for PyData Vancouver talk (25-02-2020)

 In this talk, we first review spaCy's basic usage:
 - Loading models for different languages.